-In order to confirm your chosen arrangements, a deposit of £200 per person* (or full payment if booking within ten weeks of departure) must be paid at the time of booking.
+In order to confirm your chosen arrangements, a deposit of 25% of the total price of your holiday* (or full payment if booking within ten weeks of departure) must be paid at the time of booking.

 If you wish to purchase the insurance policy we offer, all applicable premiums must also be paid at the time of booking (you must be insured – see Clause 7).
 The balance of the cost of your arrangements must be received by us not less than ten weeks prior to departure.
 This date will be shown on the confirmation invoice.
 Reminders are not sent.
 If we do not receive all payments due in full and on time, we reserve the right to treat your booking as cancelled by you and retain all deposits paid or due at that time.
 If we do not cancel straight away because you have promised to make payment, you must pay the cancellation charges shown in Clause 6 depending on the date we reasonably treat your booking as cancelled.